-A record on a slave server for the events read from the binary log of the master and written by the slave I/O thread.
+A record on a replica server for the events read from the binary log of the source server and written by the replication I/O thread.
 The relay log, like the binary log, consists of a set of numbered files containing events that describe database changes, and an index file that contains the names of all used relay log files.
-For more information on relay log, see The Slave Relay Log.
+For more information on relay log, see The Relay Log.
+The relay log on a server is backed up by default.
 See Also binary log, replication.